Being bear aware helps keep people and bears safe

 That’s why we concentrate on employee safety and wildlife protection at our oil sands operations in northern Alberta by doing all we can to minimize human-wildlife interactions before they occur.

-"Educating people about bear safety before they ever set foot at one of our northern field operations has helped protect people and bears," says Liz Swift, a Senior Environmental Advisor at Cenovus.
+"Educating people about bear safety before they ever set foot at one of our northern field operations has helped protect people and bears," says Jesse Wong, a Senior Environmental Advisor at Cenovus.

 “In 2015, we designed our own wildlife awareness training course to do this and we’ve had more than 1,300 employees and contractors participate so far.”